Home Lab

 Intel NUC 9 Extreme

-This machine runs Windows 11 and doubles as my flight simulator machine.
-I’ve configured it to run Hyper-V. It’s a couple of generations old, Intel i9 8-core hyper threading (16 threads) with its own array of internal SSDs and 64GB of RAM.
+A now discontinued model, this machine runs Windows 11 and doubles as my flight simulator machine.
+I’ve configured it to run Hyper-V. It’s a ninth-generation Intel i9 8-core hyper-threading (16 threads) with its own array of internal SSDs and 64GB of RAM.
 This setup is pretty versatile as I can use it to host servers and also use it as my primary lab workstation.
-It runs MS Office, my favorite Text Editor (Sublime), Putty for terminal emulation and of course, I use Powershell.
+It runs MS Office, my favorite Text Editor (Sublime), Putty and Zoc for terminal emulation and of course, Powershell.
 With a total of 5TB of internal storage I also use it to mirror important files as backup in case of a problem with my laptop.
 The NUC 9 Extreme has two built-in 1Gbe NICs.
+With this much RAM and available threads I can host a bunch of different VMs to help with testing.

 https://www.tomshardware.com/reviews/intel-nuc-9-extreme-kit-ghost-canyon